homerquan/spinel/README.md

 ======
 # Spinel 2.0: A fast web MVC framework

-(Still documenting how to use it, please be patient)

 ## Features

 NOTE: a new version with ractivejs is close to release soon!